npwoods/bletchmame/README.md

 - 1.4 (TBD):
 	- Full software list support
+	- Fixed recently introduced bugs in the profiles view that could caused actions to be made against an incorrect profile

 - 1.3 (2019-Oct-9):
 	- Support for loading software list parts individually (but not yet full softlist software entries)